sonifydata/twotone.io/index.md

 	<div class="tile">
 		<h2 class="post-title">Data</h2>
-		<p class="post-excerpt">Just like in the cinema, sounds add another layer to understanding.
-It can be used by itself or as a layer for a visual piece.</p>
+		<p class="post-excerpt">TwoTone can be used by itself or in tandem with visualization.
+Just like in the cinema, sounds add another layer to understanding.</p>
 	</div><!-- /.tile -->

 	<div class="tile">